bkaewell/micro-services/update_vpn_ddns/README.md

-# 🚀 IP Upload Microservice
+# 🚀 Update VPN DDNS Microservice
 A lightweight, containerized microservice for **IP address ingestion, processing, and third-party API integration.** Designed with **scalability, automation, and real-time monitoring** in mind.